- What to Get a Writer for Christmas

-If you’ve identified as a writer for long enough, you’ve likely gotten plenty of notebooks and pens as holiday gifts.
+If someone has identified as a writer for long enough, they’ve likely gotten plenty of notebooks and pens as holiday gifts.
 And while notebooks and pens are great, there are other gifts that will have a longer impact.

-That’s why we’ve put together a list of our favorite gifts for writers: so you can wow the writer in your life with a thoughtful, useful gift that will help them grow and develop as a writer.
+That’s why we’ve put together a list of the best Christmas gifts for writers: so you can wow the writer in your life with a thoughtful, useful gift that will help them grow and develop their skills.
 And if the writer in your life is you, well then, consider this inspiration for what to get yourself (or casually forward it to your parents/partner/children/friends).